memfault/interrupt/_posts/2020-06-17-cortex-m-breakpoints.md

 ## Cortex-M Hardware Breakpoints

-Now that we have a pretty good idea of how GDB requests breakpoints get set and removed let's see if we can figure out how the gdbserver is actually installing them for the nRF52 Cortex-M target.
+Now that we have a pretty good idea of how GDB sets and removes breakpoints let's see if we can figure out how the gdbserver is actually installing them for the nRF52 Cortex-M target.

 ### Flash Patch & Breakpoint Unit